 Wikipedia tells me that “the word is derived from the Greek πλαστικός (plastikos) meaning fit for molding, and πλαστός (plastos) meaning molded.”
 And sure enough, it has been molded into a million different uses.
 Undeniably “useful” and convenient.
 Plastics are everywhere.

-Plastics pollute.
 Single Use plastics and disposable plastics are the main source of plastic pollution.

 Part of their usefulness stems from the durability of plastics.
 Herein lies the big environmental dilemma.
 Plastics are extremely resistant to natural processes of degradation, persisting in our environment for hundreds or even thousands of years.
 Think about that- every piece of plastic that you have consumed and discarded is still out there, and will be for possibly thousands of years!
-Eek!
-Burning plastics is no better, as it releases toxic fumes.
-Every non-redneck camper should know that..

 The discarding of plastic is not the only problem, even manufacturing the stuff creates large quantities of chemical pollutants.
-And saddeningly, according to Greenpeace, “every year, about 300 billion pounds of plastic is produced around the world.”
+And sadly, according to Greenpeace, “every year, about 300 billion pounds of plastic is produced around the world.”

 Marine life is affected by plastics.